egeraridis/Frail-Safe-Project/README.md

 ![Screenshot](https://frailsafe-project.eu/images/frailsafe/news/frailsafe-logo-article.jpg)

-Information about the Frail project can be found in the link below: https://frailsafe-project.eu
+Information about the Frail Safe Project can be found in the link below: https://frailsafe-project.eu

 ## Description of our Project: